 Lauri Ann West hires Sam McClelland as new fitness coordinator

-Oakmont resident and certified personal trainer Sam McClelland is the new Fitness Coordinator at Lauri Ann West Community Center in O'Hara.
+Oakmont resident and certified personal trainer Sam McClelland is the new fitness coordinator at Lauri Ann West Community Center in O'Hara.

 McClelland has worked as a trainer and group exercise instructor at the facility since July 2017.